France's Waterways from Paris to Champagne

 Cruising down the famous Champagne route of France on the elegant Raymonde hotel barge, with excursions to the birthplace of Dom Pérignon and Meaux, this tour is a gastronomic delight.
 We also enjoy a grand tour of Paris during this all inclusive journey.

 We meet at our dedicated Departure Office at St Pancras then leave for Paris, where we transfer to board our hotel barge, the Raymonde, for a six night cruise on the Canal Latéral à la Marne.
-On arrival the crew present us with a welcome cocktail, and we enjoy dinner together in the stylish dining room.

 Today we enjoy a guided tour of the splendid French capital.
 We see many of the major attractions such as the Place de la République, the Grand Boulevards, the Opera House, the Place de la Madeleine, Place Vendôme, and the Louvre.
 We finish our excursion on foot, discovering the prettiest arcades in Paris at the Palais Royal, where old world charm meets the new vibrant side of the city.
 We set sail this afternoon for Lagny-sur-Marne where we moor overnight.